zotonic/zotonic/doc/developer-guide/upgrading.rst

 * All built-in modules, the testsandbox and the status sites are now to be found in the ``apps/`` directory.

+Docker
+^^^^^^

+Only the `zotonic/zotonic-dev <https://hub.docker.com/r/zotonic/zotonic-dev/>`_ image
+is now available and automatically updated.

+We have decided to drop the other Docker images as in practice everybody was creating their own production images anyway.

+See for more information :ref:`guide-docker`.

 ACL
 ^^^